 If you select the checkbox above the table, it will automatically select the newest (last added) duplicates to be removed, leaving the older duplicate keywords remaining.
 If all your keywords were added simultaneously, the tool will check the last in the set of duplicates.

 There’s a checkbox at the top right as well to only look for duplicate keywords with the same match type.
 Unchecking this box will show you duplicates across all match types.

 Hit the green “Remove selected” button at the bottom of the window to remove the keywords you selected from their corresponding groups.

 Similar to creating cross-campaign negative keywords, you can also remove duplicate keywords at the campaign level.
 From the remove duplicates window, select your multiple campaigns from the drop-down at the top left of the window and SEMrush will identify duplicate keywords to remove from your campaigns.
 This action will ensure that your campaigns don’t compete with each other for traffic, therefore saving you money.

 Paid users can update the metrics for your keywords at any time by hitting the update metrics button at the top right.
 Doing this will update your keywords volume, CPC, and competitive density.
 This can be hugely beneficial when you are looking to gather data for local keywords.

-Once you have your complete list of keywords and negatives, you can export everything to a CSV file which can then be uploaded to AdWords Editor.
-AdWords Editor is a free, downloadable application that allows for offline management of AdWords accounts.
-For marketers that manage a large number of accounts, using AdWords Editor and SEMrush’s PPC Keyword Tool in tandem can make a powerful and effective workflow.
+Once you have your complete list of keywords and negatives, you can export everything to a CSV file which can then be uploaded to Google Ads Editor.
+Google Ads Editor is a free, downloadable application that allows for offline management of Google Ads accounts.
+For marketers that manage a large number of accounts, using Google Ads Editor and SEMrush’s PPC Keyword Tool in tandem can make a powerful and effective workflow.
 Download the tool here.